 Organization makes all the difference.
 If you are not organized, you are bound to forget and later be stressed.
 I highly recommend making a packing list before you set out to pack.
 Itemize everything you need to bring.
 Include all your toiletries, electronics, accessories, shoes, clothes (i.e., black pants, white tops, but then determine which exact one later).
 Print your list and check off everything as you pack.

 This may not have an obvious part of packing but it is relevant and essential.
 Research the climate, the culture, the scene, and consider the specific activities, the routes and the type of vacation you will be having.
 Use that information to decide what to take.
 If you will be completely carefree and do not know what you will feel like doing, think then of your top desirable ways to spend a perfect day in your destination and try your best to accommodate those types of activities and leisure hours.

-4. Select among Your Favorite and Best Clothes:
+4. Select from Your Favorite and Most Comfortable Clothes:

 Take what you love, baby!
 Take what you LOVE to wear and show off!
 I can wholeheartedly agree with a reader comment: take what you feel lovely in!
 Choose your most beloved clothes, those you feel most comfortable and confident in and also those which you do not mind wearing again on your trip.

 5. Think in Layers and in Classic Solid Colors:

 Weather is still unpredictable despite our best efforts and temperatures vary greatly as you go from airport to train stations to metro to the city to the country and wherever else your destination takes you.
 It’s very important to think and pack in layers.
 Layers are the secret to being responsive to weather changes.
 The thinner layers work best and are easiest to carry in your purse or backpack when you take them off.
 Also the classic solid colors are your blacks and whites.
 So leave the thick funky sweater and the colorful dress which matches no jacket or overcoat in your closet and go for your most stylish classic layers!